microsoft/vscode-docs/docs/languages/typescript.md

 [Linters](https://en.wikipedia.org/wiki/Lint_%28software%29) provides warnings for suspicious looking code.
 While VS Code does not include a built-in TypeScript linter, TypeScript linter [extensions](/docs/editor/extension-gallery.md) available in the marketplace.

-[TS Lint](https://github.com/palantir/tslint) is a popular TypeScript linter.
-The [TS Lint extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) integrates TS Lint into VS Code so you can see linting errors right in the editor and even quickly many of fix them with [quick fixes](#quick-fixes).
+[TSLint](https://github.com/palantir/tslint) is a popular TypeScript linter.
+The [TSLint extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) integrates TSLint into VS Code so you can see linting errors right in the editor and even quickly many of fix them with [quick fixes](#quick-fixes).

 ## TypeScript extensions